 Through the New Opportunities Scholars program, we are helping students become the first in their family to pursue a post-high school education.
 Scholarship recipients apply as high school juniors and are approved for a program of specific activities that prepare them for college admission.
-Upon completion of the activities, the student receives a $2,000 award to any accredited post-secondary school.
-Contact Rick Fernandez for more information.► Oklahoma Youth With Promise Program
+Upon completion of the activities, the student receives a $3,000 award to any accredited post-secondary school.
+Contact Rick Fernandez for more information or view the brochure.

 An important ingredient of the Trustee Scholarship Initiative is the involvement of the guidance counselors at each of the participating high schools.
 For many students, the guidance counselor is an important source of information on college admissions and financial aid resources.
-Through the Central Oklahoma Guidance Counselor Network, we hosts two free workshops a year that feature specific information, updates on pertinent issues and campus visits to universities, colleges and technology centers both in Oklahoma and in neighboring states.
+Through the Central Oklahoma Guidance Counselor Network, we host two free workshops a year that feature specific information, updates on pertinent issues and campus visits to universities, colleges and technology centers both in Oklahoma and in neighboring states.
 As an added incentive for participation, the Oklahoma City Community Foundation provides at least one Community Foundation Scholars award to each high school with a participating guidance counselor.
 For more information, contact Rick Fernandez.